 I had a few weeks off after that show.
 I spent a lot of time getting facials and massage therapy.
 Beauty services that don’t require you to talk.

-I was out of town for a course when my friend fell and became paralyzed.
+I was out of town (for a training course) when my friend fell and became paralyzed.
 I didn’t come home because there was nothing I could do to help.
 That course ended and I went back to work.

 I hated the palliative care doctor.
 She did nothing “wrong” but drove a white Porsche SUV in a city of 50,000 people and that pissed me off.
 She was all too comfortable with death.
-It’s business but it wasn’t ours.
+Death was her business and her job but it wasn’t ours.
 My grandma and I made fun of her behind her back.
 We made fun of a lot of you behind your backs... and we enjoyed it.